 • To identify relevant professionals and procedures to refer to when additional support may be required.

-Training can be delivered from our training room at our Head Office, St Leonards Road, Norwich or at our Children’s Centre in Norwich.
-We can also come and deliver training at your setting.
+Training can be delivered from one of our centres in Norwich or we can also come and deliver training at your setting.
 All our training is tailored to suit your particular needs.